HandBrake/HandBrake-docs/source/docs/en/latest/advanced/audio-subtitle-defaults.markdown

 Audio and Subtitle Defaults
 =============================

-HandBrake does not store Audio and Subtitle tracks in presets.
+HandBrake does not store Audio and Subtitle tracks in presets as these vary from source to source.

 Instead, we store behaviour rules for automatically selecting audio and subtitle tracks each time you scan a new source or select a title.

 In order to configure the track selection behaviour, click the "Selection Behaviour" button on the Audio or Subtitle Defaults tab.

 ![Audio Defaults Access Button](../../images/windows/audio-configure-defaults-button-win-1.4.0.png "Audio Defaults Window")

+After you've made the changes, you can press the "Reload" button on the Audio or Subtitle tab to see the effect on the currently selected source.

 ### Audio Defaults